sabre-io/http/README.md

 1. You may want to extend the objects with new behavior differently, in different subsystems of your application.
-2. The `Request::createFromPHPRequest` factory always returns a instance of `Request` so you would have to override the factory method as well.
+2. The `Sapi::getRequest` factory always returns a instance of `Request` so you would have to override the factory method as well.
 3. By controlling the instantation and depend on specific `Request` and `Response` instances in your library or application, you make it harder to